 Recently one of my paintings was accepted for exhibition in China in the Shenzhen International Watercolor Biennial 2013-2014.
-From over 2,800 entries, 260 paintings were accepted.
-Only 53 paintings were from the United States.
 My work has appeared in numerous national exhibitions throughout the U.S. One of my paintings was a First Place winner in American Artist magazine's 70th Anniversary Competition.
 Another painting received The Richard Haines Award at the 2010 National Watercolor Society, All Members Exhibition.
 Several paintings have been featured in editions of Splash, the hardcover review of American watercolor published every other year.
 Also one of my watercolors appeared in a book on figure painting published by International Artist magazine.

 One of the true loves of my life is drawing and painting people.
-Most of my pictures involve people in an urban environment doing the simple sort of activities that we all do every day.
-I spend a lot of time trying to make the action look as natural as possible, particularly that of people walking.
-This year I completed the sixth painting of a series featuring NYC's mid town area.
-With each day I find more to learn about painting and deawing.
+Most of my pictures involve people in an urban environment doing the sort of activities we all do each day.
+This year I completed the eighth of a series of paintings featuring NYC's mid town area.
+At present I am working another New York painting, Crossing 47th.
+With each day I find more to learn about painting and drawing.
 It is a wonderful, never-ending learning process.